middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-housing.md

 Tenants become ineligible for College-owned rental housing upon relocation to non-College owned housing, purchase of permanent housing, or termination of employment with Middlebury, whichever comes first.
 Upon leaving College-owned housing for any reason, an employee shall be deemed ineligible for any future participation in the College rental program.

-In all circumstances, the Vice President for Academic Affairs (VPAA) and/or the Director of Business Services has the final say in an employee’s eligibility.
+In all circumstances, the VPAA and/or the Director of Business Services shall have the sole and exclusive authority to make any decision, determination, approval or denial of a tenant's eligibility.
+Any decision or action by any other administrator is invalid and shall have no force or effect.

 **3. Housing policies**